-Set to begin his 25th season of collegiate coaching, Weiner, who has an overall career record of 401-358, came to Keene State after serving as the sports information director at Pine Manor College.
+Set to begin his 32nd season of collegiate coaching, Weiner, who has an overall career record of 524-433, came to Keene State after serving as the sports information director and head coach at Pine Manor College.
 He held the position of head women's volleyball coach at Iona (N.Y.)
 College, Assumption College, Montana State-Northern University, Macalester (Minn.)
 College, and Franklin Pierce College.
 During his four-year stint at Iona, his teams compiled a 74-51 record.
 He was named the 2002 Metro Atlantic Coach of the Year after leading the Gaels to a first-place finish in the conference.
 At Macalester, Weiner turned around a team, playing in the highly competitive Minnesota Intercollegiate Conference.
 As the first varsity coach at Franklin Pierce, Weiner led the 1992 and 1993 Ravens to ECAC tournament berths.

 Weiner, co-founder of the Hardrock Junior Olympic Volleyball Club in New Hampshire, holds a bachelor's degree in theatre from UCLA and a master's in fine arts from the University of California-Irvine.
 He was named Keene State's full-time volleyball coach in the spring of 2011.